Search methods

 Search around the given solution, and returns a new solution that is hopefully better.

-__call__(solution: Solution, cost_evaluator: CostEvaluator) Solution[source]
+__call__(solution: Solution, cost_evaluator: CostEvaluator, exhaustive: bool = False) Solution[source]

 Search around the given solution, and returns a new solution that is hopefully better.